whenboy07/whenboy07.github.io/_pages/about.md

 <!-- Visit [Opportunities](/opportunities/) for all the opportunities. -->

 ## [News](/news/)
-* [2025/03] Our work on robot liquid manipulation has been accepted by JFR!
+* [2025/03] Our work on robot liquid manipulation has been accepted by Journal of Field Robotics (JFR)!
 Congrats to Yan!
 * [2025/02] My course “Nanogenerators and Self-powered Systems” has ranked top 5% in the student evaluation (Fourth time).
 Thank you for your support.
 * [2025/01] Five papers have been accepted by IEEE ICRA 2025, see you in Atlanta!
 Congrats to Shoujie, Ran, Xiaosa, Chenxin!
 * [2025/01] Our work on enhanced low-rank approximation technique has been accepted by TMLR.
 Congrats to Yuzhu!